yui540/toa/README.en.md

 ![ready](./__sample__/ready.png)

-### Selecting the Directory where the music is placed.
+### Selecting the Directory where the music files are placed.

 When you click search button: